Axon-Shield/daily-posting-from-blog/README.md

 1. **Fetches Content**: Reads your blog posts from your RSS/JSON feed (supports RSS, Atom, and JSON Feed formats)
 2. **AI Extraction**: Uses Claude Sonnet 4.5 to intelligently extract 7 key messaging points from each blog post
 3. **Smart Scheduling**: Distributes these messages daily across LinkedIn and X (Twitter) over the course of a week
-4. **Automated Posting**: GitHub Actions runs automatically - weekly to fetch new posts, daily to publish messages
+4. **Automated Posting**: GitHub Actions runs automatically - daily to fetch new posts and publish messages
 5. **Tracks Everything**: SQLite database ensures no duplicate posts and maintains posting history

 ### Current Configuration (Axon-Shield)